Wright GB Kite: Electroliner

-The FirstGroup ordered 173 GB Kite Electroliner BEVs in August 2022 for five of the group's subsidiaries as part of an order which also included 20 StreetDeck Electroliner BEVs.
-The first buses from an initial order of 68 GB Kite Electroliner BEVs began entering service with First Leicester in May 2023, followed by deliveries of 24 GB Kite Electroliner BEVs to First York beginning in late August 2023, 32 to First West Yorkshire's Bramley depot between January and March 2024 for service in Leeds, and the first of 61 for First Hampshire & Dorset's Portsmouth services from March 2024.
-Further orders for GB Kite Electroliner BEVs have been made by First Eastern Counties for services in Norwich, while 18 more are also due for delivery to First Leicester in 2024.
+The FirstGroup ordered 173 GB Kite Electroliners in August 2022 for five of the group's subsidiaries as part of an order which also included 20 StreetDeck Electroliners.
+The first buses from an initial order of 68 GB Kite Electroliners began entering service with First Leicester in May 2023, followed by deliveries of 24 GB Kite Electroliners to First York beginning in late August 2023, 32 to First West Yorkshire's Bramley depot between January and March 2024 for service in Leeds, and the first of 61 for First Hampshire & Dorset's Portsmouth services from March 2024.
+Further orders for GB Kite Electroliners have been made by First Eastern Counties for services in Norwich, while 18 more are also due for delivery to First Leicester in 2024.

-28 GB Kite Electroliner BEVs were delivered for Translink's Foyle Metro operation in Derry in May 2023.
+28 GB Kite Electroliners were delivered for Translink's Foyle Metro operation in Derry in May 2023.
 These buses began entering service in the city in August 2023 after the installation of charging infrastructure and training of staff at the Foyle Metro depot.
-21 more GB Kite Electroliner BEVs began to be delivered to Translink from May 2024, with four being delivered for the Foyle Metro operation, 14 being delivered to Ulsterbus for services in Derry, Coleraine and Craigavon, and three delivered Metro in Belfast for use on an express service to George Best Belfast City Airport.
+21 more GB Kite Electroliners began to be delivered to Translink from May 2024, with four being delivered for the Foyle Metro operation, 14 being delivered to Ulsterbus for services in Derry, Coleraine and Craigavon, and three delivered Metro in Belfast for use on an express service to George Best Belfast City Airport.

-The Oxford Bus Company received five GB Kite Electroliner BEVs as part of a 104-vehicle order for zero-emission Wrightbus buses, while Abellio London, the first Transport for London operator to order GB Kites, ordered 12 GB Kite Electroliner BEVs for service on route E7 featuring a redesigned front end to comply with TfL's Bus Safety Standard, with the first of a further 24 delivered to Abellio's successor Transport UK London Bus from May 2024.
-Arriva London, meanwhile, announced in February 2024 that it had placed orders for 11 GB Kite Electroliner BEVs.
+The Oxford Bus Company received five GB Kite Electroliners as part of a 104-vehicle order for zero-emission Wrightbus buses, while Transport UK, the first Transport for London operator to order GB Kites, ordered 12 GB Kite Electroliners for service on route E7 featuring a redesigned front end to comply with TfL's Bus Safety Standard, with the first of a further 24 delivered to Abellio's successor Transport UK London Bus from May 2024.
+Arriva London, meanwhile, announced in February 2024 that it had placed orders for 11 GB Kite Electroliners.

 In October 2024, the Go-Ahead Group signed a £500 million three-year deal for Wrightbus to supply of over 1,200 electric buses to its subsidiaries; all apart from 43 of these buses will be from the Electroliner range.
-The first Go-Ahead operator to announce they were receiving vehicles from this deal was Pulhams Coaches, who will take delivery of nine GB Kite Electroliners during 2025.
+The first Go-Ahead subsidiary to take delivery of GB Kite Electroliners from this deal was Pulhams Coaches, with eight entering service with the operator in March 2026, a further nine GB Kites entering service with Salisbury Reds in April 2026, and eleven entering service with East Yorkshire that same month.

+Edinburgh municipal bus operator Lothian Buses took delivery of nine GB Kite Electroliners in June 2026.
+16 GB Kite Electroliners ordered by Transport for Greater Manchester in May 2026 are to be delivered to Stagecoach Manchester for franchised Bee Network services, while GB Kite Electroliners are among an order for 193 Wrightbus electric buses also placed in May 2026 by the West Yorkshire Combined Authority for use on franchised Weaver Network services.